gfluz94/deep-deterministic-policy-gradient/README.md

 #### main.py

-Script where code is executed either for training or testing (interaction with environment) once agent has alreayd been trained.
+Script where code is executed either for training or testing (interaction with environment) once agent has already been trained.

 ```py
 python3 main.py [train|test] --env [ENV_NAME] [+ parameters]